 The life and times of Kurt Cobain have been discussed, reviewed, analysed and diagnosed to such a degree since the lead singer of Nirvana committed suicide in 1994 that one might wonder what more there is to be said about...
 Read More

 Adapted from the novel The Chair for Martin Rome by Henry Edward Helseth, Cry of the City is a superb film noir, ripe for rediscovery.
 Martin Rome (Richard Conte) is a petty thief and cop killer from...
 Read More

 Feast Your Eyes, our monthly gastronomic feature, creates a specially created menu to complement a newly released film from the IFI programme for just €20.
-On April 29th at 18.15, enjoy A Little Chaos and be transported by...
+On April 29th at 18.15, enjoy A Little Chaos and be transported by this visually...
 Read More

 Tomas (Johannes Kuhnke) is on a skiing holiday in the alps with his beautiful wife Ebba (Lisa Loven Kongsli) and their two desperately cute children.
 He seems to be a man who has it all, yet, while enjoying lunch on...
 Read More

 Bottlenote and the IFI present a ground-breaking programme of short, silent Dublin films with live improvised scores from five leading contemporary musicians.
 The musicians will breathe new life into these old films with a range of soundscapes from traditional to...
 Read More